TTFH/TDLL/README.md

 ### Dependencies:
 ImGui Docking branch is requiered for compiling the DLL.

-### Info:
-- teardown.exe SHA-256: ``
-- winmm.dll SHA-256: ``
-- If the game crashes on startup, remove the dll and change the graphics API in the game settings from Direct3D 12 to OpenGL, then install it back, if it still crashes make sure you're running the correct version.

 > [!Tip]
 > Check the `examples` folder to learn how to use the new functions.

 > [!Note]
-> Press 'F1' on the pause menu ~or the editor~ to access the DLL options.
+> Press 'F1' on the pause menu to access the DLL options.
+> If the game crashes on startup, remove the dll, change the graphics API in the game settings from Direct3D 12 to OpenGL, then reinstall it, if it still crashes make sure you're running the correct version.

 > [!Warning]
 > Some functions provided by this DLL are untested and may cause the game to crash or behave unpredictably.